malvikaa1708-lab/ai-powered-resume-screening-agent/README.md

 An AI-powered recruitment automation system built with **n8n** that automatically screens resumes, evaluates candidates against a job description using an LLM, stores results in Google Sheets, and sends personalized email notifications.

 ---
+## 🚀 Project Overview

+This project automates the resume screening process using n8n and OpenAI.

+The workflow:

+- Receives candidate applications through Tally Forms
+- Downloads resumes automatically
+- Extracts text from PDF resumes
+- Compares resumes against a job description using an LLM
+- Generates a match score and hiring decision
+- Stores results in Google Sheets
+- Sends automated selection or rejection emails

+---

 # 🚀 Features